rocky/columnize/README.md

-Columnize - format an Array as a Column-aligned String
+Columnize - Format an Array as a Column-aligned String
 ============================================================================

 In showing a long lists, sometimes one would prefer to see the value